jagill/nerd-smalltalk/src/html/homininEvolution.md

 Hominins -- the evolutionary line of humans -- started out as just another ape, local to Africa and not particularly special.
 They evolved to creatures that dominate the planet.
-In this note, we'll talk about the time from when they diverged from the other primates, to when humans had eliminated all other hominins and spread across the world.
+In this NST, we'll talk about the time from when they diverged from the other primates, to when humans had eliminated all other hominins and spread across the world.